amanshallow/goserver/README.md

 [10/2/2020]:

-	- Fixed: Implemented how HTTP status codes were returned when an invalid request was made (insures proper browser behavior).
+	- Fixed: How HTTP status codes were returned when an invalid request was made (insures proper browser behavior).
 	- Tested: Ran inside of Docker on an EC2 instance, verified proper messages were sent to Loggly and web browser.

 [10/22/2020]: